miguellavalle/allinonevagrant/README.rst

    .. note::
    By default, OpenStack includes two accounts: ``admin`` and ``demo``, both using password ``devstack``.
-Keystone has been configured to issue token with a life of 1 year.
+Keystone has been configured to issue tokens with a life of 1 year.

 #.
 You can save the state of the entire configuration::